 Who we are

-Sensible Media Ltd collects uses and is responsible for certain personal information about you, in the course of our website (Paynegotiation.com, AlumniExtra.com) operations and in running our webinars.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+Sensible Media Ltd collects, uses and is responsible for certain personal information about you, in the course of our websites (Paynegotiation.com, AlumniExtra.com) operations and in running our webinars.
+When we do so we are regulated under data protection laws and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 The personal information we collect and use

 In the course of running our business we collect the following personal information when you provide it to us.
 References to the basis of processing (e.g. “Basis: Legitimate Interest”) are a reference to the legal basis under which we undertake the processing in question.
 More information is provided on the different bases for processing at the bottom of this page.

 - Registration information, including your name and email address.
 Depending on the service you are registering for, we may also ask you about your course of study, the year you graduated, the campus you study or studied at, and the territory in which you are resident.
 We use this to register you for the service, to validate your entitlement to free or discounted services, and to manage our relationships with any educational establishment of which you may be a student or alumnus.
 Basis: Performance of a contract; legitimate interest.